 Hoxton Park residents are connected to the town water supply which is safe to use.

 Preliminary investigations by independent environmental consultants confirmed the presence of some PFAS.
-On-site soil samples at the former RFS site were within the nationally adopted PFAS soil criteria for open space (PFAS National Environmental Management Plan [PFAS NEMP 2018]).
-Off-site soil samples near the former RFS facility were under the nationally adopted PFAS criteria applicable to residential properties with garden/accessible soil (PFAS NEMP 2018).
+On-site soil samples at the former RFS site were within the nationally adopted PFAS soil criteria for open space (PFAS National Environmental Management Plan 2.0 (NEMP)]).
+Off-site soil samples near the former RFS facility were under the nationally adopted PFAS criteria applicable to residential properties with garden/accessible soil (NEMP).